-We’ve done snickerdoodles and cinnamon chip, brown butter and pumpkin whoopie pies (in my book!), but right now… let’s get back to the basics.
+We’ve done pumpkin snickerdoodles and cinnamon chip pumpkin cookies, brown butter pumpkin oatmeal cookies and pumpkin whoopie pies (in my book!), but right now… let’s get back to the basics.
 Pumpkin oatmeal chocolate chip cookies in all their soft, chewy, deliciously comforting, pumpkin spicy glory.
-(Pumpkin spicy.
-Can that be a new term?
-How do you feel today?
-I’m feeling pumpkin spicy so I’m gonna bake some pumpkin oatmeal cookies.)
+Like chocolate chip cookies and pumpkin pie in one. 🙂

 One term I’d seriously like to call out though is this: chewy.